Sweet Kill

 Sweet Kill (also known as A Kiss from Eddie and The Arousers) is a 1973 B-movie written and directed by future Academy Award winner Curtis Hanson.
 The film was Hanson's directorial debut and was executive-produced by Roger Corman.
-It stars 1950s heartthrob Tab Hunter and was the last film of actress Isabel Jewell.
+It stars Tab Hunter and was the last film of actress Isabel Jewell.

 Plot

 Eddie Collins finds that he is unable to perform sexually with women because of repressed memories of his mother.
 After accidentally killing a woman while trying to sleep with her, he finds that he is able to get aroused by the dead body.
 This leads him into a chain of luring women into bed in order to kill them for sexual gratification.